 In Advanced Settings you can choose who can access and interact with the Web Form:

-- Anyone in this workspace: Only signed-in members of the specific workspace where the web-from was created, can access the form.
+- Anyone in this workspace: Only signed-in members of the specific workspace where the web-form was created, can access the form.

 - Anyone with link (public): Anyone with the form URL link can access and interact with it.